Enjoy these great cake recipes from Grandma's collection. You can bake old fashioned dessert

 Sweetened whipping cream may be used instead of this cream filling.

-Does this great cake recipe make a cake or pudding?
+Does this great cake recipe make a cake or do you call it a pudding?
 You decide, but it IS delicious!

 1 22-ounce can cherry pie filling